There’s so many delicious dishes to taste during the holidays. A little bit is ok for your dog, right? Not exactly!

 While you can’t babysit the dog 24/7, you can take precautions to keep your dog safe this holiday season.

 Avoid using items and decorations that you know may peak an interest in your pet.
 Counsel guests that feeding the table scraps to the animals is forbidden.
 Avoid lighting candles or potpourri to limit inhalation of toxins.
-And take the necessary precautions to keep your animal safe this holiday season.
+Taking extra precautions will keep your animal safe this holiday season.